 - A Six-Part Lewis and Clark miniseries – The network reportedly “lost faith in director John Curran’s vision after six weeks of shooting,” and pulled the plug.
 Michelle Ashford (John Adams) has been hired to start from scratch

-- Codes of Conduct – A limited series from director Steve McQueen set to star Paul Dano, Helena Bonham Carter and Rebecca Hall was scrapped post-pilot despite having already received a six-episodes series order.
+- Codes of Conduct – A limited series from director Steve McQueen set to star Paul Dano, Helena Bonham Carter and Rebecca Hall was scrapped post-pilot despite having already received a six-episode series order.

 Initially produced with Warners’ TV production arm, HBO took back control after what sources call clashes with Westworld creator Jonathan Nolan, whose TV credit is the WBTV-produced Person of Interest on CBS.
 (HBO usually makes its own programming but works with Warners on The Leftovers.)
 Nolan is said to be every bit as controlling as his filmmaker brother Chris.
 Sources say cuts came in slowly, scripts started running behind, and it became apparent that episodes already shot needed tweaks requiring additional filming.
 Since stopping production, HBO persuaded Nolan to “put aside his ego,” one source says, and has brought in two additional producers and two more writers.